Michel Mathieu (French civil servant)

-Michel Pierre Marie Mathieu (born 25 July 1944 in Montpellier, France, died 1 October 2010 in France) was a French senior civil servant.
+Michel Pierre Marie Mathieu (/fr/; 25 July 1944 30 September 2010) was a French senior civil servant.
 He was High Commissioner of New Caledonia from 2005 to 2007 when he notoriously resigned after a disagreement with then Overseas Secretary Christian Estrosi.
-He served previously as High Commissioner of the Republic in French Polynesia (Le Haut-Commissaire de la République en Polynésie française) from 2001 to 2005, when he was succeeded by Anne Boquet.
+He served previously as High Commissioner of the Republic in French Polynesia (Haut-Commissaire de la République en Polynésie française) from 2001 to 2005, when he was succeeded by Anne Boquet.
 He died in 2010.